planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 {: .highlight }
 >-   On a failure, you may call for a Twist and then reroll Edge dice.
 >-   The default Twist is a Strain, which lowers an Attribute by one.
->-   Other Twists are encouraged but subject to the Guide’s approval.
+>-   Other Twists are encouraged but subject to approval.

 <center><strong>TWIST SEEDS</strong></center>